bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

      }'
    ```

-   `operation=rotate` returns `422` if the same public key is already in the
+   `operation=rotate` is rejected when that public key is already in the
    key set.
+The provisioner returns `422`.
+Restish shows this as HTTP `500`
+   with `upstream.message` `[422] undefined (Unprocessable entity)`.
+The key
-Use `operation=add` when you need to publish a key that is
+   set is unchanged.
+Use `operation=add` when you need to publish a key that
-   already in the set.
+   is already in the set.

 1. Record the new `kid` from `changes.added` and every outgoing `kid` from
    `changes.retained`.
 Find the JWKS URL in the `details.endpoint` field of